Burcu Biricik

 Burcu Biricik Yetkin (born 4 May 1989) is a Turkish actress.

 Early life

 Biricik was born on 4 May 1988 in Elmalı, Antalya Province.
 She is of Yörük descent, which is a Turkic ethnic subgroup.

+After participating at a theater festival and winning an award, she decided to become an actress, and after receiving a bachelor's degree in archeology from Ege University, she received acting training at the Bornova Municipal City Theater.
 In 2006, at the beauty competition Miss Mediterranean in Antalya she was chosen as Akdeniz's beauty.
-After participating at a theater festival and winning an award, she decided to become an actress, and after receiving a bachelor's degree in archeology from Ege University, she received acting training at the Bornova Municipal City Theater.

 Biricik began her acting career by taking part in the internship at Bornova Municipal City Theater.
-There she took part in plays such as İkinin Biri, Yaşlı Hanımın Ziyareti, Gözlerimi Kaparım, Vazifemi Yaparım and Yedi Kocalı Hürmüz.She had her first uncredited tv roles in series "Maçolar"(2006), "Ümit Milli"(2006).
+There she took part in plays such as İkinin Biri, Yaşlı Hanımın Ziyareti, Gözlerimi Kaparım, Vazifemi Yaparım and Yedi Kocalı Hürmüz.
+She had her first uncredited tv roles in series "Maçolar"(2006), "Ümit Milli"(2006).

+Career

 She guest roles in historical series "Muhteşem Yüzyıl"(2011) and period series "Ustura Kemal"(2011) based from comic book.